Skeli789/Complete-Fire-Red-Upgrade/README.md

 * Configurable Start Menu
 * Follow Me
 * Secondary Options Menu
+* Expanded Pokemon in the Hall of Fame

 **NOTE** Personalized options are available in src/config.h.
 The options can be customized by commenting and uncommenting lines. **Before doing anything it is HIGHLY